HuotChu/ArrayForLua/README.md

 ### Array:Find()

 The **Find()** method returns the value of the first element in a table that satisfies the provided testing function.
-Otherwise `nil` is returned.

 > #### Example